Ashgrove, Queensland: Bus

 Ashgrove is serviced by multiple council buses running along Stewart and Waterworks Roads into the central business district.
 Ashgrove is also a stop on the route of the cross-town Great Circle Line (598/599) which links the four major shopping malls of Brisbane.

 It also hosts the northern terminus of the route 61 Maroon CityGlider which is one of two high profile, frequent, and long span "CityGlider" services strongly promoted by the Brisbane City Council.
 This service provides a cross town function linking Ashgrove with Paddington boutiques and cafes, Suncorp stadium, Caxton Street food and pub precinct, King George Square in the City Centre, Southbank Parklands and cultural district, 'The Gabba', Woolloongabba dining and antique district and Stones Corner cafe strip and outlet shopping.

 Cycling

-Ashgrove contains two major bicycle shared paths via Ithaca and Enoggera Creeks which provide a pleasant, mostly flat, off-road and backstreets commuter route to the Royal Brisbane hospital and onwards to the City Centre via the inner northern bikeway.
-Much of the route winds through pleasant treed parklands.
+Ashgrove contains two major bicycle shared paths via Ithaca and Enoggera Creeks which provide a mostly flat, off-road and backstreets commuter route to the Royal Brisbane hospital and onwards to the City Centre via the Inner Northern Bikeway.
+Much of the route winds through treed parklands.